snikproject/graph/README.md

 * `npm run build` transpiles the code for browsers without full ES6 support, used by index-babel.html
 * `npm run jsdoc` generates the API documentation

-### Pure JavaScript Development
+### Pure vs transpiled development
-If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements (some browsers need experimental flags activated).
+I recommend the pure JavaScript workflow for development by opening index-dev.html but then your browser needs to support the source requirements.
+Fortunately, the require ES2015 features are implemented by all major browsers for a while except the Internet Explorer but that one doesn't work anyways even with transpilation.
+Modules can be used in the browser versions of at least Safari 10.1, Chrome 61, Firefox 60 and Edge 16.

-For example, in Firefox 57, go to `about:config` and set `dom.moduleScripts.enabled=true`.
+In Firefox versions [54-59], go to `about:config` and set `dom.moduleScripts.enabled=true`.

-### Development with Tooling

-* At first checkout, run `npm install` to download the necessary NPM modules.
+If your users have those browsers, you can stay with pure JavaScript and don't need the `npm run build`.

+### Unit Tests

 * To execute the Mocha unit tests, run `npm run test`.
-* For production or if you develop on an browser without ES 6 module support, run `npm run build` and then open `index-babel.html`.